ObolNetwork/charon-distributed-validator-node/README.md

 # Examples

 In the `examples/` directory, you will find a collection of docker compose configuration files that demonstrate various clients and their configurations for running a Distributed Validator Node.
-These files are with filenames as {EL}-{CL}-{VC}.yml.
-For example, nethermind_lodestar_teku.yml, erigon_prysm_nimbus.yml, etc.
+These files are with filenames as {EC}-{CC}-{VC}.yml (where
+EC: Execution Client, CC: Consensus Client, VC: Validator Client).
+For example, if you wish to run a DV node with Nethermind EL, Teku CL and Lighthouse VC, you can run `nethermind_teku_lighthouse.yml`.

 ⚠️⚠️⚠️ **Important:**
 The configurations provided in the examples are meant for demonstration purposes only and may not be suitable for production environments.